 - Minimal Noise Pollution: Electric LSVs produce minimal noise pollution, contributing to quieter and more peaceful neighborhoods.

-- Accessibility: Their low speed and ease of use make LSVs accessible to a wide range of individuals, including those with mobility challenges.
+- Accessibility: Their low speed and ease of use make LSVs accessible to many individuals, including those with mobility challenges.

 Where You Can Use a Low Speed Vehicle